NethServer/docs/administrator-manual/en/webtop5.rst

 If you want to reset the admin password from command line, use the following commands: ::

-  curl -s https://git.io/fjhn8 -o webtop-set-admin-password bash webtop-set-admin-password <newpassword>
+  curl -sL https://git.io/fjhn8 -o webtop-set-admin-password bash webtop-set-admin-password <newpassword>

 Remember to replace ``<newpassword>`` with your actual new password, example: ::